wangq95/SiftGPU_Linux/README.md

-# SiftGPU -- Compile and Usage
+# SiftGPU -- Compile and Use

 ## Requirements